anushka-0506/helloword-1/README.md

-# helloword
-print hello word
+This is simple python program to print hello world.